-Many innovations are improving the performance and efficiencies of network storage, such as data tiering and deduplication, but none are as far-reaching as the emergence of solid-state drives (SSDs).SSDs deliver a leap forward as pronounced as the superiority of DVD/CD technology over video and audio cassettes.
+Many innovations are improving the performance and efficiencies of network storage, such as data tiering and deduplication, but none are as far-reaching as the emergence of solid state storage drives (SSDs). solid state storage drives (SSDs) deliver a leap forward as pronounced as the superiority of DVD/CD technology over video and audio cassettes.
 Until relatively recently, storage has been built exclusively around spinning disks.
 Spinning disks, however, are 20th century electro-mechanical technology that is very inefficient.
 Energy is required to spin the disks to thousands of rotations per minute and additional energy is required to remove the heat these devices then produce.
 Adding to their inefficiencies, administrators sometimes limit the area on each disk where data is stored—a process called short stroking—to extract maximum read/write performance for transaction-intensive applications.
-SSDs, however, avoid all the shortcomings of spinning disks.
+Solid state storage drives (SSDs), however, avoid all the shortcomings of spinning disks.